Mr Cameron Davies-Husband

 MBBS, BSc, FRCS (ORL-HNS), DOHNS, PGCME

-I graduated from University College London in 2006 and completed my specialist training at Addenbrooke’s Hospital as part of the East of England deanery, comprising Cambridge, Norwich and North Thames Hospitals.
-I have undertaken two higher surgical oncology fellowships, firstly by competitive national appointment to the UK Training Interface Group fellowship in Newcastle upon Tyne, where I developed skills in head and neck oncological, thyroid and trans-oral robotic surgery.
-I was subsequently appointed to the Charing Cross/Royal Marsden Hospital advanced surgical fellowship, sub-specialising in craniofacial and skull base surgery for malignant tumours of the brain and sinuses.
+I graduated from University College London in 2006 and completed my specialist training at Addenbrookes Hospital as part of the East of England deanery, comprising Cambridge, Norwich and North Thames Hospitals.
+I undertook two higher surgical oncology fellowships, firstly by competitive national appointment to the UK Training Interface Group fellowship in Newcastle upon Tyne, where I developed comprehensive skills in head and neck, thyroid and trans-oral laser/robotic surgery.
+I was subsequently appointed to the Royal Marsden Hospital advanced surgical fellowship, sub-specialising in craniofacial and skull base surgery for tumours of the brain and sinuses.

-I currently hold a substantive post at Royal Sussex County Hospital and Queen Victoria Hospital Head and Neck Unit, East Grinstead, since 2017.
-I also currently hold positions in the head and neck oncology, thyroid, pituitary and skull base multidisciplinary teams.
+I currently hold a substantive post at University Hospitals Sussex (UHS) and Queen Victoria Hospital Head and Neck Unit, East Grinstead, since 2017.
+I am the trust's lead clinician for head and neck surgery and hold core positions in both the thyroid and skull base surgery multidisciplinary teams.

 Some of the principal treatments carried out by Mr Cameron Davies-Husband at Spire include: